SimonW1010/CheckLink/README.md

 # CheckLink
-A Reddit bot that when mentioned checks parent comment's link for malicious content.
+A simple Reddit bot that when mentioned checks parent comment's link for malicious content.

 # Imports
 ```